awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-executeAutomation.md

 Type: String
 Required: No

+MaxConcurrency
+The maximum number of targets allowed to run this task in parallel\.
+You can specify a number, such as 10, or a percentage, such as 10%\.
+Type: String
+Required: No

+MaxErrors
+The number of errors that are allowed before the system stops running the automation on additional targets\.
+You can specify either an absolute number of errors, for example 10, or a percentage of the target set, for example 10%\.
+If you specify 3, for example, the system stops running the automation when the fourth error is received\.
+If you specify 0, then the system stops running the automation on additional targets after the first error result is returned\.
+If you run an automation on 50 resources and set `MaxErrors` to 10%, then the system stops running the automation on additional targets when the sixth error is received\.
+Automations that are already running when the `MaxErrors` threshold is reached are allowed to complete, but some of these automations may fail as well\.
+If you need to ensure that there won't be more failed automations than the specified `MaxErrors`, set `MaxConcurrency` to 1 so the automations proceed one at a time\.
+Type: String
+Required: No

 RuntimeParameters
 Required parameters for the secondary runbook\.
 The mapping uses the following format: \{"parameter1" : "value1", "parameter2" : "value2" \}
 Type: Map
+Required: No

+Tags
+Optional metadata that you assign to a resource\.
+You can specify a maximum of five tags for an automation\.
+Type: MapList
+Required: No

+TargetLocations
+A location is a combination of AWS Regions and/or AWS accounts where you want to run the automation\.
+A minimum number of 1 item must be specified and a maximum number of 100 items can be specified\.
+Type: MapList
+Required: No

+TargetMaps
+A list of key\-value mappings of document parameters to target resources\.
+Both `Targets` and `TargetMaps` can't be specified together\.
+Type: MapList
+Required: No

+TargetParameterName
+The name of the parameter used as the target resource for the rate\-controlled automation\.
+Required if you specify `Targets`\.
+Type: String
+Required: No

+Targets
+A list of key\-value mappings to target resources\.
+Required if you specify `TargetParameterName`\.
+Type: MapList
 Required: NoOutput

 Output